sentriz/bandcamp_downloader/README.md

 FAQ
 -----

-* *Download has stopped at x%, help?*
+* *Download has frozen at x%, what do?*

-    Send your shell a KeyboardInterrupt. ^C, ^Z, ect.
+    Send your shell a KeyboardInterrupt (^C, ^Z, ect..).
+This will resume the download.

 * *Will this software work on any OS?*